 Woodland Garden boasts towering native trees, as well as a collection of magnolias, camellias, dogwoods, and rhododendrons.
 Ornamental Gardens feature daylilies, hydrangeas, roses, and crepe myrtles.

-A gem of the park is Living Roof Garden, located between the Visitor Center and the Anne Arundel Archaeology Lab.
+A gem of the park is the Living Roof Garden, located between the Visitor Center and the Anne Arundel Archaeology Lab.
 The park is open from Wednesday to Sunday, 10 am – 4 pm.

 Address: 839 Londontown Rd, Edgewater, MD